 - Coordinate with county soil and water conservation districts, county land use managers, and other local, state and federal resource managers to share information, provide technical guidance, integrate programs and resources, and endeavor to influence land use decisions to address water quality degradation and sustain healthy lakes and fish communities.

 - Host school tours during seasonal hatchery operations and support teachers and outdoor educators in environmental education.

-- Engage with lake associations and outdoor recreation groups, such as sportsmen’s clubs to provide updated information, hear concerns and gain feedback on fish management programming, and develop cooperative partnerships to advance effective, grass roots fish management projects.
+- Engage with lake associations and outdoor recreation groups, such as sportsmen’s clubs to provide updated information, hear concerns and gain feedback on fish management programming, and develop cooperative partnerships to advance effective fish management projects.